Carmina M. Chapp, Ph.D.

 I am Daniel Sheridan, Professor of Theology in the on-campus program at Saint Joseph’s College.
 From 2007 to 2012, I was the Director of Online Theology and have designed ten online courses.
 I presently teach TH 515 Pastoral Counseling and TH 610 Theology of Holy Orders in the online program.
 My Ph.D. is from Fordham University in New York in the History of Religions.
 I studied under Fr.
 Thomas Berry, one of the foremost Catholic thinkers in the history of religions and in ecology and religion.
 My wife MaryAnn is an expert on Native American religions and teaches on-campus and online for Saint Joseph’s.
 On September 19, 2010, I was ordained a Catholic deacon for the Diocese of Portland, Maine.
 I am currently doing work in systematic theology on the sacrament of Holy Orders with special attention to the place of the diaconate within that sacrament.
 To do this, I stay current in ecclesiology, in New Testament and in patristic studies.
 I am also studying the cultural possibilities for the new evangelization with a long historical view, building on the work of Christopher Dawson, Charles Taylor, Aidan Nichols, and Tracey Rowland.

 My name is David Hammond, and I received my A.B. degree from the University of Notre Dame, (1976) and my M.A. and Ph.D. from The Catholic University of America (1986).
 A number of my articles on topics in systematic theology have been published in British and American journals.
 My special interests are the works of John Henry Newman and Bernard Lonergan.
 I am also the editor of a volume of invited essays entitled Theology and Lived Christianity (Mystic, CT: Twenty-Third Publications, 2000).
-My current book project (in its final stages) is an introduction to the foundations of Catholic Theology, tentatively entitled Return to the Subject: Lonergan and the Future of Theology.
+My current book is an introduction to the foundations of Catholic Theology, tentatively entitled Return to the Subject: Lonergan and the Future of Theology.
 At Saint Joseph’s, I teach a sequence of two Church History courses (TH 311 and TH 312) for undergraduates and an upper level undergraduate course TH 210 Fundamental Doctrines and Their Development.
 On the graduate level, I currently teach TH 530 Christology.

 I am Pamela Hedrick, and I teach graduate classes TH 555 Old Testament, TH 520 New Testament, and TH 511 Catholic Spirituality at St. Joseph’s College Online.
 I hug trees, brake for bunnies, and want to be camping right now.
 I love travel, especially in Italy, and I’m a Secular Franciscan who is interested in various spiritualities of the world’s religions, though my current manuscript project is on faith and reason in the first century Roman Empire.a